Icaro-Lima/LabarcFPGASimulatorDesktop/server/README.md

 When a `launch` command obtains a diretory name, it performs synthesis, configures its FPGA board, and starts a JTAG server using `qr.tcl`.
 Output messages are put into a log file which is periodically being read by the user's browser.
 A command called `remote` that allows the user to connect to the JTAG server is informed.

+See parent direcotry for the `remote` command.

-However, this command `remote` needs to create a ssh tunnel through the SSH server to the JTAG server.
+However, the command `remote` needs to create a ssh tunnel through the SSH server to the JTAG server.
 For this purpose, the user's `~/.ssh/id_rsa.pub` key needs to be listed in the `authorized_keys` file of the SSH server.